arkhebuz/primewatch/README.md

 * Launch script, pass to it which beeeeer.org server and port it should use, like `./primewatch.sh us 8080`.
 You can just leave the terminal on, or use `screen`, or put script in autostart, or do something else.
 I prefer the second option.

 ## Quirks
-* Every primeminer run has it's own logfile with it's output, named witch launch time (YYYY-MM-DD_hh.mm.ss).
+* Every primeminer run has it's own logfile with it's output, named with launch time (YYYY-MM-DD_hh.mm.ss).
 Additionaly there's a `netlog` file, where only communicates from script about connection are stored.
 * Dependencies?
 Primeminer, pkill, pgrep, bash, grep...
 Nothing special.
 * Aha, works for me.
 May not work for you.
 Tested on Debian Stable.
 * Donate?
 Just a tip maybe?